Croatia is proud of its cultural quirks and Croatian currency is no exception.

 #15 For many Croats the basic unit of cost is coffee.
 It’s a simple drink that greases all our social interactions.
 So when we travel abroad where a cup costs nearly £3/€4, we get outraged.

-I often get asked by the Brits if Croatia is expensive.
+I often get asked by the Brits: is Croatia is expensive.
+Or is Croatia cheap to eat out.
 But they never formulate the question in these terms.
-Instead they ask how much is a pint of beer.
+Instead they ask how many Kuna for a beer.

 So here’s the infographic to help you gauge the real value of Kuna.